eu-digital-identity-wallet/eudi-lib-jvm-sdjwt-kt/docs/examples/example-flat-sd-jwt-01.md

 Check [specification Example 1: Flat SD-JWT](https://www.ietf.org/archive/id/draft-ietf-oauth-selective-disclosure-jwt-08.html#name-example-flat-sd-jwt)

-The example bellow demonstrates the usage of the library mixed with the Kotlinx Serialization DSL to produce a SD-JWT.
+The example below demonstrates the usage of the library mixed with the Kotlinx Serialization DSL to produce a SD-JWT.
 The Issuer in this case made the following decisions:
 * The `sub` element and essential verification data (`iss`, `iat`, etc.) are always visible.